 During the calendar year, a specific training session is held to review the payment policy, including amounts for various ages and levels of care, special fees that are available, and to review the process for resolving payment questions.
-Periodically, a document is shared with the foster parents that outlines the IDCFS payment structure.

 We also acknowledge that there are times when circumstances beyond a foster parent's control occur that impact them financially.
 When possible, UCAN has stepped in and assisted the foster parent through these financially challenging times to ensure that they felt supported and were able to continue to provide quality support to the families that we support.